customary, definitions and formulaeReading time:

 The reactive power is expressed in reactive volt-amperes (VAr).

-A poor cos Ø is detrimental to both the energy user and to the distributor.
+A poor cos Ø is detrimental to both the energy user and to the energy supplier.
 It requires large conduit sections and higher apparent power levels for alternators and transformers.

 Circuit impedance is the resultant of the ohmic resistance and the circuit’s reactance.